Lucero plant ecology

 Here are some of our current projects.

 Community ecology in changing communities.
 Almost all of our research addresses two basic questions: 1) What determines the identity and relative abundance of species in biological communities?
 2) How do communities shift in response to environmental change?
 To probe these questions, we investigate ecological patterns (biodiversity, ecosystem functioning, etc.) and processes (competition, facilitation, predation, dispersal, natural selection, etc.) along environmental gradients (temperature, precipitation, land use, edaphic conditions, etc.).
-Most of our work is germane to arid and semi-arid ecosystems, and we are often motivated by conservation issues associated with global change.
-Photo: A fabulous Fouquieria and Opuntia steal the scene in a native plant community near Needles, CA.
+Most of our work is germane to arid and semi-arid rangeland ecosystems, and we are often motivated by conservation issues tied to global change.
+Photo: Fabulous Fouquieria and Opuntia steal the scene in a native plant community near Needles, CA.

 Facilitated invasion.
 Positive interactions among species ('facilitation') tend to increase biodiversity and ecosystem functioning, but what happens when positive interactions benefit invasive species?
 In partnership with international collaborators, we are testing how facilitation of invasive plant species by native plant species affects invasion success and biodiversity along environmental gradients at regional and global scales.
 We are also investigating facilitation as a tool for managing plant invasions and restoring native assemblages in deserts.
 Photo: Native shrubs facilitate invasive Bromus madritensis ssp. rubens near Las Vegas, NV.